 This progress results in the jack-of-all-trades style e-commerce platforms not being capable of keeping up with the bleeding edge of digital experiences.
 Don’t get us wrong, these platforms are good at what they do, and of all the platforms out there Shopify Plus is the best one (in our opinion).
-But imagine using the best overall e-commerce platform and combining it with the best performance framework (Gatsby) and the best content management system (Prismic or Contentful), and having all three technologies share data with one another through interconnecting APIs.
+But imagine using the best overall e-commerce platform and combining it with the best performance framework (Gatsby) and the best content management system (Contentful), and having all three technologies share data with one another through interconnecting APIs.
 If you can imagine this, you are imagining Headless Commerce.

 Reasons to go Headless with Shopify Plus

 So what are the advantages?
 Why go to the great lengths one must go to when creating a headless site?
 The answer to these questions are numerous but to make things easier we have whittled the options down to four key reasons to go Headless: